ibm-cloud-architecture/refarch-kc/README.md

 #### Orders Microservice: Track Order user story

-As a manufacturer of Pharmacutical goods who has placed an shipment with a shipping company ( Kyles Containers) and received an order number for that shipment, i may repeatedly make a request for trackting to be told the current state and progress of the order.
+As a manufacturer of Pharmacutical goods who has placed a shipment order with a shipping company ( Kyles Containers) and received an order ID for that shipment, I may repeatedly request for tracking in that orderID and expect to be told the current state and progress of the order.

 For tracking requests made before the goods are picked up from my facility, this will be primarily to confirm the order and to hear about any changes in expected pickup date or expected delivery date which could have resulted from delay of the assigned ship in earlier voyages or other difficulties.
 Having this information will hep me maintain good relations with the tagret retailer expecting to receive th goods.